© 2024 Melanie White

 Developing your self-awareness and establishing coping mechanisms are the keys to building resilience, replenishing your energy reserves and regaining your passion and purpose in life.
 It’s all about establishing a healthy business mindset, healthy business body, healthy business relationships and healthy business development tools.”

-The past two years of the pandemic have thrust change up on the way we work and have exposed us to greater, chronic stressors.
+The past two years of the pandemic have thrust change in the way we work and have exposed us to greater, chronic stressors.

 Burnout is a situation of lacking resources to cope with too many challenges, leading to overwhelming exhaustion, feelings of cynicism and detachment, a sense of ineffectiveness, and a lack of accomplishment (professional efficacy).

-Rust out is a situation where your work had diminished and/or become menial, resulting to a sense of boredom, monotony and dissatisfaction which may lead to anxiety and/or depression.
+Rust out is a situation where your work has diminished and/or become menial, resulting in a sense of boredom, monotony and dissatisfaction which may lead to anxiety and/or depression.

 We know that healthy relationships, supportive leadership, and personal care are critical to resolving both of these.
 I look forward to diving into those topics in coming episodes.